drvinceknight/unpeudemath/_posts/2015-02-07-playing_against_a_mixed_strategy_in_class.md

 u_2(\sigma_1,(0,1))=\frac{2}{3}+\frac{-2}{3}=0
 $$

-In fact, this particular \\(\sigma_1\\) ensure that the expected result for the students is not influenced by what they do:
+In fact, this particular \\(\sigma_1\\) ensures that the expected result for the students is not influenced by what they _actually_ do:

 $$
 u_2(\sigma_1,(x,1-x))=\frac{1}{3}(-2x+2-2x)+\frac{2}{3}(x-1+x)=\frac{2}{3}(1-2x)\frac{2}{3}(2x-1)=0
 $$

-What strategy could the students have played to ensure the same situation for the computer's strategy?
+**What strategy could the students have played to ensure the same situation for the computer's strategy?**
 At the moment, the mixed strategy \\(\sigma_2=(.61,.39)\\) has expected utility for player 1 (the computer):

 $$